miguelfrde/travieso/README.md

 ## About

-Travieso allows to see TravisCI build jobs directly on Github to quickly see exactly which part of the build failed.
+Travieso allows to see Travis CI build jobs directly on Github to quickly see exactly which part of the build failed.

 ![travieso](travieso.gif)